perguth/chromeos-developer-setup/README.md

-# Pixelbook and Chrome OS setup script
+# Chrome OS developer setup script

 This will **automatically configure** the **Linux** on your **[Chromebook](https://www.google.com/chromebook/shop/)**.